gndrmnn/nodepool/doc/source/azure.rst

 You must also have created a network for Nodepool to use.
 Be sure to enable IPv6 on the network if you plan to use it.

+You may also need to register the `Microsoft.Compute` resource provider with your subscription.

 Selecting the azure driver adds the following options to the :attr:`providers` section of the configuration.